QMCPACK/qmc_workshop_2021/week8_spin-orbit_qmc/README.rst

 Example 1: Spin-orbit averaged states of Bi with DIRAC
 ======================================================

-To set up a DIRAC calculation, there are two input files needed, the ``*.inp`` file which specifies the type of calculation to be done, and the ``*.mol`` file which specifies the geomerty, basis sets, effective core potentials (ECPs), etc.
+To set up a DIRAC calculation, there are two input files needed, the ``*.inp`` file which specifies the type of calculation to be done, and the ``*.mol`` file which specifies the geometry, basis sets, effective core potentials (ECPs), etc.

 For a thorough decription of DIRAC input/output see `DIRAC <http://www.diracprogram.org/doc/release-21/>`_